 a) Use stiff nylon cleaning brushes.
 Do not use steel, wool or wire brushes except specially recommended brushes for instrument-serrated areas or on bone files, burs or on stained areas in knurled handles.

 Procedure Recommended for Cleaning, Maintenance and Sterilization of Surgical Instruments

-b.)
-Use only neutral pH (7) detergents, since, if not rinsed off properly, low pH (acidic- less than pH ) detergents will cause breakdown of stainless steel protective surface (pitting) and black staining.
-Higher pH detergents (alkaline more than pH ) will cause a surface deposit of a brown stain (phosphates), which will also interfere with the smooth operation of the instrument.
-Most brown stains are not rust-but merely a surface stain-high pH surface (phosphate).
+b) Use only neutral pH (7) detergents.
+If not rinsed off properly, low pH (acidic- less than pH ) detergents will cause breakdown of stainless steel protective surface (pitting) and cause black staining.
+Higher pH detergents (alkaline more than pH ) will cause a surface deposit of a brown stain (phosphates), which will also interfere with the smooth operating ability of the instrument.
+Most brown stains are not rust, but merely a surface stain-high pH surface (phosphate).
 Such deposits can easily be removed with a stain remover.

-c.)
-Brush delicate instruments carefully and if possible, handle them totally separate from all other general instruments.
+c) Brush delicate instruments carefully.
+If possible, handle them totally separate from all other general instruments.

-e.)
-After scrubbing, rinse all instruments thoroughly under running water.
-While rinsing, open and close scissors, hemostats, needle holders and other hinged instruments to make sure the hinged areas are rinsed out as well as the outside of the instruments.
+e) After scrubbing, rinse all instruments thoroughly under running water.
+While rinsing, open and close scissors, hemostats, needle holders and other hinged instruments to make sure the hinged areas are rinsed out as thoroughly as the outside of the instruments.

 - Put instruments up for sterilization either individually or in sets.